-- 1992 Agreement of Reciprocity was a cooperative agreement that allowed licensed psychologists to practice across participating jurisdictions Sunsetted January 1, 2020 - 1998 ASPPB Mobility Program established - Certificate of Professional Qualifications (CPQ) issued to licensed psychologists meeting eligibility criteria and used to apply for licensure in jurisdictions that recognize the CPQ - Credentials Bank (CB) serves as a repository for individual psychologists to store licensure-related information - 2007 Interjurisdictional Practice Certificate (IPC) issued to license psychologists meeting eligibility criteria and used for temporary practice in another jurisdiction that recognizes the IPC \Free-Standing IPC sunsetted June 30, 2020.
-July 1, 2020 part of the requirements for the Psychology Interjurisdictional Compact (PSYPACT).
-The IPC is a requirement for the Temporary Authority to Practice (TAP) issued by the PSYPACT Commission. - 2015 E.Passport was developed to promote regulation of telepsychology across jurisdictions that adopt the PSYPACT.
-The E.Passport is a requirement for the Authority to Practice Interjurisdictional Telepsychology (APIT) issued by the PSYPACT Commission.
+- 1992 Agreement of Reciprocity was a cooperative agreement that allowed licensed psychologists to practice across participating jurisdictions. - 1998 ASPPB Mobility Program established - Certificate of Professional Qualifications (CPQ)® issued to licensed psychologists meeting eligibility criteria and used to apply for licensure in jurisdictions that recognize the CPQ. - Credentials Bank (CB)® serves as a repository for individual psychologists to store licensure-related information - 2007 Interjurisdictional Practice Certificate (IPC)® issued to licensed psychologists meeting eligibility criteria and used for temporary practice up to 30 days in jurisdictions that recognize the IPC. - 2015 E.Passport® was developed to allow qualified psychologists to practice telepsychology across jurisdictions that enact PSYPACT®.
+The E.Passport® is a requirement for the Authority to Practice Interjurisdictional Telepsychology (APIT)® issued by the PSYPACT Commission. - 2020 Agreement of Reciprocity sunsetted January 1, 2020. - 2020 IPC sunsetted June 30, 2020. - 2020 IPC becomes a part of the Psychology Interjurisdictional Compact (PSYPACT) July 1, 2020, and allows qualified psychologists to practice up to 30 days per year in another jurisdictions that has enacted PSYPACT.
+The IPC is a requirement for the Temporary Authority to Practice (TAP)® issued by the PSYPACT Commission.